 Cancellation cover replaces lost revenue and reimburses expenditure incurred from an event which is necessarily and unavoidably postponed, abandoned, cancelled, curtailed or relocated in circumstances beyond your control.

-What can be covered?
+What can be covered with Cancellation Insurance?

 Pre-existing medical conditions, lack of interest/ticket sales, and financial insolvency of the parties are standard exclusions - and pencilled dates without contracts or letters of agreement cannot be claimed.

 Question: Do you know your legal obligations regarding ticket refunds?
 Do you have an explicit policy in place - and is it appropriate?

 Find out more about Cancellation cover and what to consider with our guide on How to...Avoid the Top 6 Cancellation Blunders.